saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ### Micro CSS files for No-Build projects

-For server-side redered projects (Rails, Django, PHP, etc) or projects that don't have a JS build step (HTMX, Alpine.js, WordPress, etc), it's now possible to use specific parts of daisyUI without including the entire library or even without Tailwind CSS.
+For server-side rendered projects (Rails, Django, PHP, etc) or projects that don't have a JS build step (HTMX, Alpine.js, WordPress, etc), it's now possible to use specific parts of daisyUI without including the entire library or even without Tailwind CSS.

 For example if you only want to use daisyUI toggle component, include a tiny CSS file that only contains the styles for the toggle component: